 Kek Lok Si Temple

-Located at the base of Penang Hill, Kek Lok Si Temple is one of Penang’s top tourist attractions.
+Located at the base of Penang Hill, Kek Lok Si is one of Penang’s top tourist attractions.
+The Buddhist temple, which faces the sea, was built from 1890 to 1930.

-The Buddhist Kek Lok Si Temple, which faces the sea, was built from 1890 to 1930.
 The complex is comprised of several structures – the most impressive being the seven-story, nearly 100-foot-tall Pagoda named Ten Thousand Buddhas.
-Also on site is a 99-foot-tall statue of Guanyin, the Goddess of Mercy (which was erected in 2002).
+Also on site is a 99-foot-tall statue of Guanyin, the Goddess of Mercy.

-Penang Botanical Garden
+Penang Botanic Garden

-The Penang Botanical Garden, which was founded by the British, dates to 1884.
+The Botanical Garden, which was founded by the British, dates to 1884.
 Often called Waterfall Gardens, the park has numerous sections and is comprised of tropical rainforests, as well as collections of rare plants.

 Walking paths weave through the park, where visitors might encounter resident monkeys.
 The Botanical Gardens are one of the most beautiful places in Penang to enjoy nature.